-- A pre-existing condition is a disability arising from a disease or injury for which you received medical care before your insurance started.
-Medical care is considered to be obtained when you consult a doctor, use medication on the advice of a doctor, or receive other medical services and supplies. - This limitation does not apply if your disability starts after you have been continuously insured for 1 year, or you have not had medical care for the disease or injury for a continuous period of 90 days ending on or after the date your insurance took effect. - Any period in which you fail to participate or cooperate in a reasonable and customary treatment program.
-A reasonable and customary treatment program is a systematic treatment that - is performed or prescribed by a legally licensed doctor of medicine; and - is of the nature and frequency usually required for the condition involved. - Depending on the severity of the condition, you may be required to be under the care of a specialist. - If substance abuse contributes to your disability, the treatment program must include participation in a recognized substance withdrawal program. - Any period after you fail to cooperate in applying for other disability benefits, reapplying for such benefits, or appealing decisions regarding such benefits, where considered appropriate by Great-West Life/Canada Life. - Any period after you fail to participate or cooperate in an approved rehabilitation plan. - Any period after you fail to participate or cooperate in a recommended medical coordination program. - Any period after you fail to participate or cooperate in a required medical or vocational assessment. - The scheduled duration of a leave of absence. - This does not apply to any portion of a period of maternity leave during which you are disabled due to pregnancy. - Any period in which you are outside Canada.
-This exclusion does not apply during the first 30 days of an absence, or if Great-West Life/Canada Life pre-authorized the absence prior to your departure.
+- A pre-existing condition which is a disability arising from a disease or injury for which you received medical care before your insurance started.
+Medical care is considered to be obtained when you consult a doctor, uses medication on the advice of a doctor, or receives other medical services or supplies. - Any period in which you fail to participate or cooperate in a reasonable and customary treatment program.
+A reasonable and customary treatment program is a systematic treatment that is performed or prescribed by a legally licensed doctor of medicine; and - is of the nature and frequency usually required for the condition involved.

+Depending on the severity of the condition, you may be required to be under the care of a specialist.

+If substance abuse contributes to your disability, the treatment program must include participation in a recognized substance withdrawal program.

-- Any period of incarceration, confinement, or imprisonment by authority of law. - Disability arising from war, insurrection, or voluntary participation in a riot. - Any period in which you are outside of Canada.
-This exclusion does not apply during the first 3 days of an absence or if Great-West Life/Canada Life pre-authorized the absence prior to your departure.
+- Any period after you fail to cooperate in applying for other disability benefits, reapplying for such benefits, or appealing decisions regarding such benefits, where considered appropriate by Great-West Life. - Any period after you fail to participate or cooperate in an approved rehabilitation plan. - Any period after you fail to participate or cooperate in a recommended medical coordination program. - Any period after you fail to participate or cooperate in a required medical or vocational assessment. - The scheduled duration of a leave of absence. - This does not apply to any portion of a period of maternity leave during which you are disabled due to pregnancy. - Any period in which you are outside Canada.
+This exclusion does not apply during the first 30 days of an absence, or if Great-West Life/Canada Life pre-authorized the absence prior to your departure. - Any period of incarceration, confinement, or imprisonment by authority of law. - Disability arising from war, insurrection, or voluntary participation in a riot. - Any period in which you are outside of Canada.
+This exclusion does not apply during the first 30 days of an absence or if Canada Life pre-authorized the absence prior to your departure.